Seizure disorder - InDepth; Epileptic - epilepsy - InDepth

 AEDs are used to prevent recurrent seizures.
 Drug therapy is not usually recommended after a single initial seizure, unless imaging tests reveal brain injuries or a diagnosed epilepsy syndrome suggests increased risk for recurrence In general, drug therapy is considered after a person has had 2 or 3 seizures.

-Breastfeeding: If women on AEDs breastfeed they should be aware that some types of AEDs are more likely than others to pass into the breast milk.
+If women on AEDs breastfeed they should be aware that some types of AEDs are more likely than others to pass into the breast milk.
 The following AEDs appear to be the most likely to pass into breast milk in clinically important amounts: Primidone, levetiracetam, and possibly gabapentin, lamotrigine, and topiramate.
 Valproate does pass into breast milk, but it is unclear if it affects the nursing infant.
+Carbamazepine and phenytoin are considered generally safe during lactation.

 A mother should watch for signs of lethargy or extreme sleepiness in her infant, which could be caused by her medication.
 Talk with your provider about any concerns you have about breastfeeding and AEDs.